zonehun/homebridge-http-advanced-accessory/README.md

 Where:

 - The **url** parameter is the url to be called for that action.
+- The **floatValue** (OPTIONAL) parameter is for the value parsing mechanism.
+For eg. TemperatureSensor value is nicer with float values.
 - The **httpMethod** (OPTIONAL) parameter is one of "GET" or "POST".
 Defaults to "GET".
 - The **body** (OPTIONAL) parameter is the body of the HTTP POST call.
 - The **mappers** (OPTIONAL) are a chain of blocks that have the purpose to parse the response received, see [Mapping](#mapping)